-We hope that you see the value of engaging with the "next generation"!
-The Family Medicine Core rotation is your opportunity to expose students to the challenges and joys of our specialty.
-The time spent with you can impact career decision making; let's ensure our rotation is the best they experience in their final year of medical school.
+Finally, I would like to reiterate a previous message with you.
+Family Medicine rotations are among the most highly valued and positively reviewed of the clerkship experience-thanks to you and your great work!
+The Family Medicine Core rotation exposes clerks to the challenges and joys of our specialty.
+The time spent with you impacts these students' career choices!
+Let's ensure this rotation is the best the students experience in their final year of medical school!

-Should you wish to, please do not hesitate to reach out to the DFM undergraduate team at any time.
+In closing, should you have any questions or concerns related to your role, please do not hesitate to reach out to me or the DFM undergraduate team.